structurizr/dsl/docs/language-reference.md

 !include <file>
 ```

-The file must be referenced using a relative path, and must be located within the same directory as the parent file, or a subdirectory of it.
+The file must be a relative path, located within the same directory as the parent file, or a subdirectory of it.
 For example:

 ```
 !include child.dsl